 - What are the ramifications of being late, once or twice, or consistently?

 We’ve all been there: sometimes being late is simply unavoidable.
 The bus didn’t show up.
 The train was late.
 A tube line was closed.
 A child got sick.
 We can’t control everything and when circumstances that are genuinely out of an employee’s control occur, a little compassion is called for.

 Lateness really needs to be handled on a case by case basis.
 Providing you act with consistency and without bias.
-It’s your call: if someone is 20 minutes late one Tuesday because the traffic was terrible, threatening them with the sack is probably not your best course of action!
+It’s your call: if someone is 20 minutes late one Tuesday because the traffic was terrible, threatening them with being fired is probably not your best course of action!

 However if this same person makes a habit of rolling in late and blaming it on the traffic, it could be time to have a conversation with them about it.
 If the traffic really is that awful, all of the time, they probably need to start leaving home a little earlier!

 If the situation doesn’t improve, then it’s time to start acting upon the consequences as laid out in your employee onboarding checklist and handbook.